Whether the critical flag is set on this property.

 # Prints 0 and 1 forever.
 [0, 1].cycle {|element| puts element } [0, 1].cycle(nil) {|element| puts element }

-Returns a new array with elements of self
+Returns a new array containing all elements from self

 Returns random elements from self